ENCCS/hpda-python/content/parallel-computing.rst

    Just like with ``multiprocessing``, we will parallelize over the words that we compute the word-autocorrelation for.
 In contrary to what we did before, we will now work in the main part of the script.
-   We start by standard boilerplate:
+   We start by standard boilerplate code:

    .. code-block:: python
+      :emphasize-lines: 2, 18-20

       # this goes at the top
       from mpi4py import MPI